6-year-old killed as car hits auto, pedestrians in Lucknow; accused held | Business

 6-year-old killed as car hits auto, pedestrians in Lucknow; accused held

-A six-year-old boy was killed, and four people were injured after a 21-year-old student returning from a farewell party rammed his car into an autorickshaw and pedestrians in the Banthra area here, police said on Friday.
-Police said the accused is a class 12 student and was returning with four friends from a farewell party when the accident occurred.
+A six-year-old boy was killed, and four people were injured after a school student returning from a farewell party rammed his car into an autorickshaw and pedestrians in the Banthra area here, police said on Friday.

 - Country: